Police Traffic report

 Diagrams or Photos Depicting the Scene

 A diagram or photos depicting the scene of an accident is an essential element in a police traffic report.
 Officers use these visuals to create a detailed representation of how events unfolded.
 This visual representation helps lawyers, insurance companies, and other interested parties understand better what happened during an accident.
-In some cases, diagrams may even show how fast each car was traveling at impact.
+In some cases, diagrams may even show how fast each car traveled at impact.
 Having accurate information on key elements such as date, time, location of accident/incident, vehicle description/damage sustained by vehicles and statements from witnesses/drivers involved are crucial when compiling a police Traffic report that insurer adjusters and legal representatives can use to make informed decisions.

 Types of Accidents/Incidents Reported in Police Traffic Reports